Problem:

 Solution:

-The OverWatch® system provides an effective solution for the town’s persistent inflow and infiltration (I&I) issues by integrating two 15hp pumps, each capable of handling 100% of the normal flow in a clean, dry pit environment.
+The OverWatch® system addresses the town’s inflow and infiltration (I&I) issues by integrating two 15hp pumps, each capable of handling 100% of the normal flow in a clean, dry pit.

-The OverWatch system was installed efficiently, transforming the wet well into a dry pit in just 11.5 hours, placing the pumps 10 feet below the surface without the need for retaining liquid volume.
-This installation has effectively eliminated clogs in the pit and bar screens, saving the town significant labor and cleaning costs while enhancing safety and cleanliness for employees.
+The OverWatch® system was installed in just 11.5 hours, transforming the wet well into a dry pit without requiring liquid volume retention.
+The installation has eliminated clogs in the pit and bar screens, saving the town on labor and cleaning costs while improving safety and cleanliness for employees.

 Costs Eliminated per year: $8,480